FFT & Transforms

 x_recovered = AppleAccelerate.irfft(X, 1024) # Back to real, length 1024

-plan_rfft(x::Vector{T}) where T <: Union{Float32, Float64}Create a reusable FFT setup for real-input forward transforms of the same size as x.
+plan_rfft(x::VecOrMat{T}) where T <: Union{Float32, Float64}Create a reusable FFT setup for real-input forward transforms of the same size as x.
+For a matrix, the setup covers both dimensions (and can also be reused for the matching inverse transforms).
 Wraps vDSP_create_fftsetup.

 AppleAccelerate.rfft — Function

-rfft(x::Vector{T}, [setup::FFTSetup{T}])Compute the forward FFT of a real-valued vector x via Apple vDSP.
-Returns the non-redundant complex coefficients of length N÷2+1.
-Input length must be a power of 2.
-Wraps vDSP_fft_zrop.
+rfft(x::VecOrMat{T}, [setup::FFTSetup{T}])Compute the forward FFT of a real-valued vector or matrix x via Apple vDSP.
+Returns the non-redundant complex coefficients: length N÷2+1 for a vector of length N, and size (n1÷2+1)×n2 for an n1×n2 matrix (matching FFTW's rfft).

 AppleAccelerate.irfft — Function